Azure-Samples/azure-spring-apps-multi-zone/docs/vnet.md

 ## Network security group

-The network module also locks down the Application Gateway subnet to only allow calls from Azure Front Door service.
-This is a first level of defense to only allow calls coming from Azure Front Door service.
-Also check out the configuration of Application Gateway itself, there the second level of defense gets implemented, by only allowing calls to Application Gateway from your specific Azure Front Door instance.

-Both levels of defense are needed to properly lock down the traffic.
+The network module also allows management traffic to the application gateway subnet.
+This is needed to properly see backend health.

 ```terraform
 resource "azurerm_network_security_group" "nsg-afd" {